 Inescapable, inexplicable, infuriatingly addictive and an irrefutable pop phenomenon.
 She is Lady Gaga and she has come to take your children.
 If this were true, I’m sure it would be a fair trade but in reality, her goals are much, much higher.
 A fashion and style icon, Gaga has made her two years in the public eye seem like a special kind of Chinese water torture.
 Chances are you’ve either succumbed to her spell, or fighting the effects with all the strength you can muster.

-Nominated for a record 13 awards in the 2010 MTV Music and Video Awards (which she will undoubtedly walk away with most, if not all), Gaga has infiltrated our television screens, our internets and our daily lives.
+Nominated for a record 13 awards in the 2010 MTV Music and Video Awards (which she won seven), Gaga has infiltrated our television screens, our internets and our daily lives.
 You’ve probably lost friends and family, succumbing one by one to her call, to join her junior Manson family, or what she adoringly calls her ‘little monsters’.
 At this point, it still would take almost heaven and earth to make the staunch plastic pop hater/serious music fan drop their guard and pay attention.
 And when it does, like it did to yours truly, it’s something that demands further investigation and even perhaps a certain amount of respect.

 Having been able to defend against Gaga’s earlier, inferior efforts, it was her worldwide top 10 hit, “Paparazzi” that broke through the mental shields, but it evoked negative and rage-filled behaviour.
 No matter which part of the globe you were on, “Paparazzi” was like an airborne virus that followed you everywhere.
 As soon as it was identified who the object of my derision was, she quickly became “that fucking Lady Gaga”.
 I’d as sooner set fire to my record collection than be caught listening/watching/purchasing one of her records, but then on October 25, 2009, something unexpected happened — “Bad Romance”, Lady Gaga‘s sixth single was released and I lost my entire record collection in a freak ‘unexplained’ accident.